6. Blast the results

 6.1.
 What kind of alerts do you need?

-Now that your scrape has been automated, let’s talk about alerts.
-You may want to receive alerts for following scenarios
+Now that your scraper has been automated, let’s talk about alerts.
+You may want to receive alerts for the following scenarios

 1. Your action succeeded, but nothing new was committed